Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 - A freeze would kill any new growth.

 - This plant blooms only on new growth.

-To cut in late spring would be to remove flower buds.
+To prune in late spring would be to remove flower buds.
 Crepe myrtles may also be pruned in summer after blooming is finished.
 In fact, by pruning immediately after bloom heads are spent, you can obtain a second bloom cycle.
 To see my article entitled, "How to Get a Second Bloom Cycle on Crepe Myrtles", click right here.

 A Torn Cut Invites Pests and Disease